HassanOueini/Path-Simulation-SDE/README.md

 # Path-Simulation-SDE
 The SDE Simulator is a C++ project that simulates the paths of a stochastic differential equation (SDE), typically used in financial modeling, physics, and other fields requiring probabilistic simulations.
 This project implements the Geometric Brownian Motion (GBM) model, a popular SDE used in stock price modeling, using a numerical solution for discrete time steps.
 # What It Does
-The simulator generates multiple paths of the stock price over time, based on a set of user-defined parameters such as the drift rate (mu), volatility (sigma), and initial price (S0).
+The simulator generates multiple paths of the stock price over time, based on a set of user-defined parameters such as the drift rate ($\mu$), volatility ($\sigma$), and initial price (S0).
 It then allows for analysis of the generated paths (mean, variance) and stores the results.
 # How to Modify It
 - To modify the behavior of the simulator, you can change the following parameters:
-- mu: Drift rate of the process (expected return or growth rate of the asset).
+- $\mu$: Drift rate of the process (expected return or growth rate of the asset).
-- sigma: Volatility of the asset (how much it fluctuates).
+- $\sigma$: Volatility of the asset (how much it fluctuates).
 - S0: initial value of the asset.
-- dt: Time step size for the simulation.
+- $dt$: Time step size for the simulation.
 Smaller values give more precise results at the cost of performance.
 - steps: The number of time steps for each path simulation.
 - numPaths: The number of paths to simulate.
 - You can also modifty the RandomGenerator calss to use different random distributions or the PathAnalyzer class to analyze the paths in different ways.